decodetool/demokeys/README.md

 # Demo Keys (macOS only)
 A simple solution for automatically typing sequences of text, when scripting product demos.

-## Demo
+### See it in action

-I provide a list of blocks of text to type, then I cycle through them triggering them by pressing command+shift+p.
+I provide a list of blocks of text to type, then I cycle through them triggering their playback, by pressing command+shift+p.

-**Note**: Ignore the incorrect shortcut displayed here.
-It's a screenstudios bug.

 <img width="50%" src="demo.gif"/>

-# Setups
+### Setup

  1. Install Hammerstone
  2. Give Hammerstone accessbility permissions